-Our preferred choice of service is Common Worship.
-This is the most popular and widely used form of the wedding service, using the traditional vows in a flexible order of service.
+The Church of England’s official Common Worship Marriage Service is the usual choice for a church wedding.
+This is the most popular and widely used form of wedding service, using the traditional vows in a flexible order of service.
 You can see the outline of the service here.

 Printed Orders of Service

 Most couples arrange to have printed orders of service, and samples are available.
-The following is an outline of what should be included, but please check with your clergyperson as there are several variants.
+The following is an outline of what should be included, but please check with your officiating minister as there are several variants.

 • The music to be played at the entrance of the bride